-As people begin to anticipate what life after the COVID-19 pandemic will look like, one area of concern for millions of Americans is the future of remote work.
-Many employees experienced firsthand what it was like to work from home, and now they're unwilling to return to the status quo.
+As Americans anticipate what life after the COVID-19 pandemic will look like, one concern for millions is the future of remote work.
+Many employees have experienced firsthand what it's like to work from home, and they're unwilling to return to the status quo.

-In a recent survey, job search company FlexJobs found clear differences in the remote work experience for men and women, which in turn, affect their concerns and preferences for their post-pandemic work environment.
+In a recent survey, job search company FlexJobs found clear differences in the remote work experience for men and women.
+That, in turn, affected their concerns and preferences for their post-pandemic work environment.

-More women indicated that they preferred exclusively remote work (68% versus 57%), while men preferred hybrid work instead (41% versus 30%) instead.
-One thing is clear, though: The vast majority of telecommuters do not want a return to full-time, in-person work, as only 2% each of men and women chose this option.
+More women said they preferred exclusively remote work (68% versus 57%), while men preferred hybrid work (41% versus 30%).
+One thing is clear, though: The vast majority of telecommuters do not want to return to full-time, in-person work.
+Only 2% each of men and women chose this option.

-Challenges and perks of remote work differ for men and women
+Challenges and perks of remote work are different for men and women

-Interestingly, women reported more benefits of remote work at greater rates than men did, which may explain why more women prefer remote-only work moving forward.
+Interestingly, women reported more benefits of remote work than men did.
+This may explain why more women prefer remote-only work moving forward.
 The top benefits reported by women included: